How to add a colourful feature wall to your kitchen

 Alternative ways to create a feature wall

-You can create a feature wall without having to pick up a paintbrush with a few simple ideas.
+You can create a feature wall design without having to pick up a paintbrush with a few simple ideas.

 - Consider adding open shelving and storage units along one wall, clustering your favourite utensils and crockery together to create an artistic, cooking-themed arrangement.